RuslanBabudzhan/QuantumBearings/README.md

 During the exploratory data analysis, it was found that the acceleration rates in the third-party dataset are very different from ours, which is not strange: a different load on the shaft, a different type of bearings, a different rotation speed.
 An attempt was made to neutralize different experimental conditions using scalers: standard, robust, minmax.
 As expected, this did not lead to a strong improvement in the results.
 At the moment, other methods are being developed to bring different bearings to the same dimension.

-The Shuffler.PresplitedOverlapGroupCV method was created to implement a GridSearch with dataset glued from two different datasets, where part of one is used as training data, and part of the second for test data.
+The ``Shuffler.PresplitedOverlapGroupCV`` method was created to implement a GridSearch with dataset joined from two different datasets, where part of one is used as training data, and part of the second for test data.

 ```python
 from sklearn.model_selection import GridSearchCV